-Given its significance, the Boolean Skolem function synthesis problem has received considerable interest over the last two decades, with a lot of work focussed towards design of practically efficient algorithms~\cite{Rabe15,bierre,Rabe16,jiang2,rsynth,tacas2017,bafsyn:fmcad2018,fmcad2015:skolem,KMPS10,cav18,cav20}.
-These algorithms, using techniques ranging from CEGAR to decision tree learning, empirically work well on some large collections of benchmarks, but fail even for some small benchmarks.
-Further, and somewhat surprisingly, each of the tools seem to work well for a {\em different} set of benchmarks, often incomparable across tools.
-What is common about the approaches is that it is a priori unclear on which set of benchmarks, i.e., which precise class of formulas, a particular algorithm will be efficient (other than simple cases or heuristic guesses).
-In this background, in~\cite{cav18}, a theoretical study was undertaken which showed that Boolean Skolem function synthesis requires super-polynomial space and time unless some well-regarded complexity-theoretic conjectures are falsified.
-In fact, they also showed that under some weaker assumptions, there cannot exist even sub-exponential algorithms for this problem.
+Given its significance, the Boolean Skolem function synthesis problem has received considerable attention over the last two decades, with a lot of work focussed towards design of practically efficient algorithms~\cite{Rabe15,bierre,rabe2,jiang2,rsynth,tacas2017,bafsyn:fmcad2018,fmcad2015:skolem,KMPS10,cav18,cav20}.
+These algorithms, using techniques ranging from CEGAR to decision tree learning, empirically work well on large collections of benchmarks, but fail remarkably for some small benchmarks.
+Further, and somewhat surprisingly, each tool seems to work well on a different set of benchmarks, often incomparable across tools.
+What is common among the approaches, however, is that it is difficult to predict reliably the set of benchmarks, i.e., the class of formulas, on which a particular algorithm will be efficient (other than simple cases or heuristic guesses).
+On a related note, a theoretical study undertaken in~\cite{cav18} showed that Boolean Skolem function synthesis requires super-polynomial space and time unless some well-regarded complexity-theoretic conjectures are falsified.
+In fact,~\cite{cav18} also showed that under some weaker assumptions, there cannot exist even sub-exponential algorithms for this problem.